rod-laycock/RegainMyPrivacy/Google/README.md

 So how do I use it?
 Well it's really simple, I open the app, add an account and scan the QR code.
 It adds the account to my Authenticator app along with a code that rotates every 60 seconds.
 When I want to use it, I open the app and type the 6 digit code before the 60 seconds elapses into the website I want to authenticate with.

 So I removed my first dependency on a Google product.
 Google Authenticator is no more and has been replaced by a product called [Authy](https://www.authy.com).
 It's a free app which allows you to authenticate via multiple devices.
-You can install it via the Play Store on Android or via their website.
+You can install it via the Play Store on Android or via their website (As we are removing dependency on Google - I would recommend the latter).

 It's accessible via your phone number, so install it onto your mobile first, then onto your desktop.
 It will send a message via Push Notification to the Authy app, which you can then accept.